Load data from Office 365 by using Azure Data Factory

 Status as extracting data:

-Once the consent is provided, data extraction will continue and, after some time, the pipeline run will show as completed.
+Once the consent is provided, data extraction will continue and, after some time, the pipeline run will show as succeeded.

-Now go to the destination Azure Blob Storage and verify that Office 365 data has been extracted in JSON format.
+Now go to the destination Azure Blob Storage and verify that Office 365 data has been extracted in Binary format.

-Advance to the following article to learn about Azure SQL Data Warehouse support:
+Advance to the following article to learn about Azure Synapse Analytics (formerly SQL Data Warehouse) support: